mvysny/mvysny.github.io/_posts/2024-3-22-unifying-mac-linux.md

 ## Parallels

+Go to "Parallels Desktop", "Preferences, "Shortcuts", "Application Shortcuts" and turn off everything except for the last one, "Release Focus".

-Go into "Devices" / "Keyboard" / "Customize" and make sure all ⌘X, ⌘C etc keyboard mappings are turned off.
+Then, go below to "Virtual Machines", click one of the machine, then select the "Linux" profile and make sure all ⌘X, ⌘C etc keyboard mappings are turned off.

-* IDEA: Add ^Backspace mapped to Ctrl+Insert
+For IDEA: Add ^Backspace mapped to Ctrl+Insert.

 ## Linux Ubuntu 22.04 in Parallels